Persecution of Christians in the Eastern Bloc: People's Republic of Albania / People's Socialist Republic of Albania

-Hoxha during this time spoke about the condition of women in Albania; he scapegoated religion for lowering the status of women and congratulated Communism for raising their status.
-When Hoxha died in 1985, the government did not change its policies immediately.
-In 1988 Albanian emigre religious leaders were allowed to visit Albania; in 1989 Mother Teresa (herself an ethnic Albanian born in the Ottoman Empire) came to visit Albania after being given permission (she was previously denied permission).
-In 1990 phrases like 'inshallah' were permitted to be said again.
-In November 1990, near the end of the regime, in the northern city of Shkodër a Catholic priest named father Simon Jubani was released from prison after 26 years, and he celebrated Mass in a cemetery for five thousand people; he was immediately arrested for worship in public, but when the building that he was being held in was surrounded by people, he was released again, and he performed another public Mass for 50,000 people.
-In December 1990, the law against public religious practice was rescinded; the regime was overthrown in the following months, and religious buildings re-opened.
+Hoxha died in 1985, and throughout the late 1980s, atheistic policies were slowly reversed.
+In 1988 Albanian emigre religious leaders were allowed to visit Albania; in 1989 Mother Teresa, herself an ethnic Albanian born in the Ottoman Empire, came to visit Albania after previously denied permission.

+In November 1990, in Shkodër, a Catholic priest named Don Simon Jubani was released from prison after 26 years, and he celebrated Mass in a ransacked cemetery; he was immediately arrested for worship in public, but when the building that he was being held in was surrounded by people, he was released again.
+That same month, he performed another public Mass for 50,000 people.
+In December 1990, the law against public religious practice was rescinded; elections were held the following year, and religious buildings re-opened.